-BNFL plans to evaporate, store, sample, and analyze the cesium and technetium eluates generated from pretreating envelope B through the ion exchange systems.
-The nitric acid based eluates will be blended with the concentrated Envelope D solids (sludge).
+BNFL plans to evaporate, store, sample, and analyze the cesium and technetium eluates generated from pretreating Envelope B through the ion exchange systems.
+The nitric acid based (Cs) and water based (Tc) eluates will be blended and then mixed with the concentrated Envelope D solids (sludge).
 Glass formers will be added, and the resulting melter feed will be vitrified as HLW.
 BNFL plans to use a joule-heated refractory-lined melter that will be operated at 1150°C (nominal).
 All the waste stored in tanks 241-AZ101 and 241-AZ102 will not be vitrified in the first two years of HLW operations.
 Therefore, BNFL will pretreat and store the remaining HLW sludge not vitrified during the first two years of plant operations, until vitrification in the later years is accomplished.
-Pretreated Envelope B LAW will be concentrated and returned to DOE.